| We hope

 notified if there is something specific required but this list

-is worth keeping in mind for any trip you plan on taking:
+is worth keeping in mind for any trip you plan on taking broker exness:

 - What are the current visa